odoo/documentation/email_marketing/overview/send_emails.rst

 .. note::
-   With a trial databases, you have a limit of 50 emails per day; on Odoo SH Cloud Platform the limit is 200.
+   With a trial databases, you have a limit of 50 emails per day; on Odoo SH Cloud Platform and SaaS the limit is 200.
 There is a possibility to increase these numbers by contacting Odoo Support.
 To contact Support, `click here <https://www.odoo.com/help>`_.

 Under *Mail Body*, choose a layout and make the modifications needed by dragging, dropping and